 - a.
-Provide funding preference for economic development and revitalization projects; - b.
-Provide reliable and timely access to employment centers, educational opportunities, services and other basic needs by workers, as well as expanded business access to markets: - c.
-Support comprehensive planning for downtown revitalization, business development, and other studies or plans to attract and retain talent in Montana communities; - d.
-Provide job opportunities to eligible Montanans to strengthen communities within the state; - Encourage activities that support and strengthen new and existing businesses, particularly those located within traditional downtown business centers comprising a mix of businesses, housing, and services; - f.
-Encourage mixed-use development that contributes to broader revitalization efforts in Montana communities; and - g.
+Provide reliable and timely access to educational opportunities, services and other basic needs by workers, as well as expanded business access to markets; - b.
+Support comprehensive planning for downtown revitalization, business development, and other studies or plans to attract and retain talent in Montana communities; - c.
+Provide job opportunities to eligible Montanans to strengthen communities within the state; - d.
+Encourage activities that support and strengthen new and existing businesses, particularly those located within traditional downtown business centers comprising a mix of businesses, housing, and services; - e.
+Encourage mixed-use development that contributes to broader revitalization efforts in Montana communities; and - f.
 Seek opportunities to achieve multiple economic development goals, such as removing barriers to collaboration, leveraging multiple funding sources, and increasing energy efficiency, through a single investment.